-Our first watch Stella, 2013, received multiple awards collecting a Design Innovation Award for ground-breaking design in platinum and a Commendation from the Goldsmiths’ Craft and Design Council.
-Since then, the we have collaborated with British sports car manufacturer Morgan Motor Company and showed at several major exhibitions including Palexpo, Geneva and the Saatchi Gallery, London.
+Craig founded Struthers London with his wife and fellow watchmaker Rebecca.
+They offer bespoke watchmaking and restoration, recommission heritage movements rescued from the bullion industry as modern timepieces and are working on their first in-house movement.
+Their first watch Stella, 2013, received multiple awards collecting a Design Innovation Award for ground-breaking design in platinum and a Commendation from the Goldsmiths’ Craft and Design Council.
+Since then, they have collaborated with British sports car manufacturer Morgan Motor Company and showed at several major exhibitions including Palexpo, Geneva and the Saatchi Gallery, London.

-Between my wife and I, we have studied and qualified in watchmaking, jewellery, silversmithing, fine art, gemmology and history of design which allows us to apply our range of experiences to create a fusion between heritage fine craftsmanship and 21st century technology.
+Between them, they have studied and qualified in watchmaking, jewellery, silversmithing, fine art, gemmology and history of design which allows them to apply their range of experiences to create a fusion between heritage fine craftsmanship and 21st century technology.

-After starting our company in London, we decided to move back to Rebecca’s home city of Birmingham to make the most of the skilled craft network in the Jewellery Quarter.
+After starting their company in London, the Struther’s decided to move back to Rebecca’s home city of Birmingham to make the most of the skilled craft network in the Jewellery Quarter.

 Images by Asia Werbel for the John Smedley 235 campaign.